marcmp23/engineering-portfolio/README.md

 Welcome to my AI project portfolio!
 Here you will find a collection of post-degree projects focused on **machine learning, deep learning, and data-driven solutions**, showcasing my skills in **biomedical engineering and software development**.

-> Note: While I have worked on electronics projects (e.g., measuring body impedance to estimate weight), this repository is dedicated exclusively to AI projects.
+> Note: While I have worked on electronics projects (e.g., measuring body impedance to estimate weight), this repository is dedicated exclusively to AI projects).

 ## About Me
 I am a biomedical engineer passionate about creating solutions that combine technology, data, and real-world applications.
 This portfolio demonstrates my approach to **problem-solving, analytical thinking, and AI-driven development**.